Designing for the “average” user? Turns out, there’s no such thing. The average user doesn’t exist.

 See Gender / Sex above.
 Be wary.
 Collecting this data may unintentionally invite in stereotyping, bias, or racism.

 Hispanic refers to language, Latinx refers to origin.
 Also, the gender-neutral Latinx (vs. Latino or Latina) is becoming more common.
+Per the Associated Press (and many other news organizations), the letter “b” should be capitalized when referring to Black people.

 Language & Culture